AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/understand-rtc-build-and-deployments.md

-# You want to: Understand rtc build and deployments
+# You want to: Understand RTC build and deployments

 There are a lot of solutions when you choose to run Reactive Trader Cloud locally:
 - Installing every part locally without docker